deadlyvipers/dojo_rules/introduction.md

- I am new in the dojo, I hope you will all be nice :3
+ I am new in the dojo, I hope you will all be nice :3 I love HTML & CSS!